AzureCosmosDB/labs/java/labs/02-load_data_with_adf.md

     ![Git options ADF](../media/03-adf_git_conf.jpg)

-1. After creation, open your newly created Data Factory.
+1. After the resource is deployed, open your newly created Data Factory.
 Select **Open Azure Data Factory Studio** and you will launch ADF.
 You should see a screen similar to the screenshot below.
 Select **Ingest Data**.
 We will be using ADF for a one-time copy of data from a source JSON file on Azure Blob Storage to a database in Cosmos DB’s SQL API.
 ADF can also be used for more frequent data transfers from Cosmos DB to other data stores.
     ![ADF studio](../media/03-adf_studio.jpg)
     ![Ingest data](../media/03-adf_ingest_data.jpg)

 1. Edit basic properties for this data copy.
-Select **Built-in copy task** option and chose **Run once now**.
+Select **Built-in copy task** option and choose **Run once now**.

    ![adf-properties](../media/03-adf_copy_data_props.jpg)